eimirae/becca_world_audio_video/README.md

 Typing `python tester.py` at the command line will run the listen world.
 It draws training data from all `.flv` and '.mp4' files that it finds in the `becca_world_watch/data` directory.

 In `watch.py`, manually set the flag variable `self.TEST` to `True` when you want to test the anomaly detection performance.
-It will look for the test data in `becca_world_watch/test/test.mp4` and for ground truth information in the same directory under `truth.txt`.
+It will look for the test data in `becca_world_watch/test/test_long.avi` and for ground truth information in the same directory under `truth_long.txt`.

 The ground truth text file format is two ASCII numbers per line (e.g. 12.3 14.7) indicating the start and stop times of an anomaly in seconds.
 There is one line per anomaly.